gordonaspin/Sailor/README.md

 | ---------------- | ----------------- |
 | ![image info](./Sailing/Assets.xcassets/README/SailorMain.imageset/SailorMainDark.png) | ![image info](./Sailing/Assets.xcassets/README/SailorMain.imageset/SailorMainLight.png) |

 A tap on the stopwatch icon in the lower right will bring up the stopwatch.
 The stopwatch can be started, paused and reset using the buttons.
-A double tap will bring up the settings for the stopwatch, such as the number of minutes to count down from.
 Announcements are made at various times as to how much time is left before the start of the race.
-The stopwatch can be dismissed with a left or right swipe and will return to the instrument view.
+The stopwatch can be dismissed with a left or right drag gesture and will return to the instrument view.
 The stopwatch will continue to run in the background.

 | StopWatch Dark | StopWatch Light |
 | -------------- | --------------- |
 | ![image info](./Sailing/Assets.xcassets/README/StopWatch.imageset/StopWatchDark.png) | ![image info](./Sailing/Assets.xcassets/README/StopWatch.imageset/StopWatchLight.png) |

-A double tap gesture on any of the instruments will bring up the settings screen for that instrument
+A double tap gesture on any of the instruments will bring up the settings screen for that instrument.
+This also goes for the stopwwatch.
 | Speed settings | Heading Settings |
 | -------------- | ---------------- |
 | ![image info](./Sailing/Assets.xcassets/README/SailorSpeed.imageset/SailorSpeed.png) | ![image info](./Sailing/Assets.xcassets/README/SailorHeading.imageset/SailorHeading.png) |